How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 How Fake friends can hurt your feelings

-Betrayal.
-Having someone you trust deceive you might feel betrayed and violated.
+• Betrayal.
+Having someone you trust deceive you might feel like betrayal and a violation.

 Conclusion